Residential Zoning Project - Secondary Dwelling Units

 Public Engagement for the Residential Zoning Project - Second Dwelling Units was held in October to December 2020.

-During this time, there was a lot of participation through the stakeholder meetings, Town Hall meetings, the Urban and Rural Surveys, and individual feedbacks and inquiries sent via the ResidentialZoning@hamilton.ca email address.
+During this time, there was a lot of participation through the stakeholder meetings, Town Hall meetings, the Urban and Rural Surveys, and individual feedbacks and inquiries sent via the ResidentialZoning@hamilton.ca(External link) email address.
 We would like to personally thank everyone for those who have taken the time to participate and learn more about Second Dwelling Units.

 Review the Feedback Report which was created by our public engagement facilitator.